 Artificial intelligence (AI) has been evolving at a fast pace in recent years.
-In industrial sectors such as healthcare, education, finance, e-commerce, logistics, industrial test automation, construction, agriculture, and transportation, we’ve seen the revolutionary impact of AI and its growing adoption.
+In industrial sectors such as maritime and inland ports, healthcare, education, finance, e-commerce, logistics, industrial test automation, construction, agriculture, and transportation, we’ve seen the revolutionary impact of AI and its growing adoption.

 What is AI?
 At Fresh, we’re in favor of this simple definition from Wikipedia: